 The spotlight in recent months has turned particularly on fizzy drinks, which can contain high amounts of fructose, offer little in the way of nutritional value and satiety (that full feeling) and, unfortunately, as we all know, are very easy to consume.

-Early last year, the Science Learning Hub reported on the study commissioned by the World Health Organisation and published in the British Medical Journal, see our article, New weight-loss research.
+In 2013, the Science Learning Hub reported on the study commissioned by the World Health Organisation and published in the British Medical Journal, see the article New weight-loss research.

 Sugar intake and body weight

 The researchers found that reducing free sugars in the diet has a “small but significant” effect on body weight in adults.
 Increasing sugar intake was associated with a corresponding increase in body weight, which is reported to occur comparatively rapidly.
 The weight loss or gain keeps on going for as long as a subject continued on an increased or decreased consumption of free sugars.
 For sugar-sweetened beverages, the risk of being overweight or obese increased among children with the highest intake of sugary drinks compared with those with the lowest intake.

 The authors of the research conclude that, while obesity has many causes, “when considering the rapid weight gain that occurs after an increased intake of sugars, it seems reasonable to conclude that advice relating to sugars intake is a relevant component of a strategy to reduce the high risk of overweight and obesity in most countries”.